numpy/numpy/doc/source/dev/depending_on_numpy.rst

 building against a single (minimum-supported) version of Python but be forward compatible higher versions in the same series (e.g., ``3.x``).
 This can greatly reduce the number of wheels that need to be built and distributed.
+For a full guide including build system examples and known limitations, see :ref:`c-info.limited-api`.
+For wheel distribution details, see the
-For more information and examples, see the `cibuildwheel docs <https://cibuildwheel.pypa.io/en/stable/faq/#abi3>`__.
+`cibuildwheel docs <https://cibuildwheel.pypa.io/en/stable/faq/#abi3>`__.

 .. _testing-prereleases: